Triscuit2311/CvMatch/README.md

 As you can see in [Program.cs](https://github.com/Triscuit2311/CvWindowScanner/blob/master/CvWindowScanner/Program.cs), setting up a new window is easy.
 You just need to provide the callbacks, gamestates information, and set the (optional) thread sleep time.
 (Note that the DXGICapturer always runs in it's own thread.)

 While this was built with game windows as the primary targets, it works for anything that's on the screen.

-Please note: This is an educational project, I am not selling anything, and I will not compile it for you.
-This is not intended for any illegal botting/cheating.
-I do not provide support for anything of that nature and I will close any issues opened with intentions that **I personally** do not agree with.